changeworld/azure-docs.it-it/articles/azure-vmware/public-ip-usage.md

 ## <a name="limitations"></a>Limitazioni

-È possibile avere 100 indirizzi IP pubblici per ogni SDDCs.
+È possibile avere 100 indirizzi IP pubblici per ogni cloud privato.

 ## <a name="next-steps"></a>Passaggi successivi